INTERNATIONAL WORKSHOP ON DEMAND-LED GROWTH (VIRTUAL)

 Given the approach taken by the Group and in the context of the intensification of dialogue and convergence among some Post-Keynesians, Kaleckians, Kaldorians, practitioners of Modern Monetary Theory, and Sraffians, the goal of the online 2021 Edition of the Workshop is to strengthen this promising trend by promoting a constructive and policy-relevant debate among these strands of critical thought.
 Other heterodox approaches to economics are also welcome and encouraged in fostering new contributions concerning demand-led growth analyses, models, and their multiplicity of relations with macroeconomic policies, especially concerning the debate on stagnation.

-The Workshop intends to provide an opportunity for its participants to discuss these issues’ theoretical aspects, focusing on monetary and fiscal policies related to the financial system and long-term demand-led growth.
+The Workshop intends to provide an opportunity for its participants to discuss these issues’, focusing on monetary and fiscal policies and theory related to the financial system and long-term demand-led growth.

 ARTICLES THAT BROADLY FALL WITHIN THE FOLLOWING TOPICS ARE WELCOME:

-The Virtual Edition of the INTERNATIONAL WORKSHOP ON DEMAND-LED GROWTH will be smaller than the in-person Workshops held in Rio 2018-2019.
-The presenters must be young researchers (mature Ph.D. students and researchers with no more than ten years of having a Ph.D. degree).
+The Virtual Edition of the INTERNATIONAL WORKSHOP ON DEMAND-LED GROWTH opens the opportunity for young scholars to present their research.
+The presenters must be young researchers (Ph.D. students and researchers with no more than ten years of having a Ph.D. degree).